Przemyslaw-Podolski/TripPlanner/README.md

 - Implement the functionality to add places to visit.

 ## 6. Displaying the trip plan on a Map
-- Use [React Leaflet](https://react-leaflet.js.org/) for integrating maps with React.
+- Use [react-google-maps/api]([https://react-leaflet.js.org/](https://tomchentw.github.io/react-google-maps/)) for integrating maps with React.
 - Add markers on the map for the places in the itinerary.
+Draw the border of a destination country.

 ## App Name